Interested in becoming a PMTO or PTC specialist?

-Across Michigan, PMTO informed two-day trainings are available, free of charge, to interested specialists.
+Across Michigan, PMTO informed trainings are available, free of charge, to interested specialists.
 These trainings are regionally organized and run by coaches, trainers, and specialists who are certified in PMTO and PTC.
 Trainings offer a glimpse into the Social Interaction Learning Model and Core and Supporting Parenting Principles that are the foundation of PMTO and PTC.
-Two-day trainings are a wonderful opportunity to get a sneak peek at the model and the active style of training that is the hallmark of PMTO/PTC.
+Trainings are a wonderful opportunity to get a sneak peek at the model and the active style of training that is the hallmark of PMTO/PTC.
 Participation in an Informed Training is an expectation before being trained in the full model.

 Step Two: Attend State Training

 Currently, PMTO State training is offered in February/March every year and PTC training takes place in October/November; however, the state office is always exploring new ways to deliver training opportunities to those interested.
 Applications are released electronically before the start of training, and candidates participate in a pre-training orientation.
 Most trainings consist of two 4-day workshops approximately one month apart, and brings together specialists, facilitators and parent partners from all across Michigan.